Judge sets $10M bond for second Venezuelan man accused of killing a 12-year-old Houston girl

-HOUSTON (AP) — A second undocumented Venezuelan man accused of killing a 12-year-old Houston girl was ordered on Tuesday to be held on a $10 million bond.
+HOUSTON (AP) — A second Venezuelan man living in the U.S. illegally and accused of killing a 12-year-old Houston girl was ordered on Tuesday to be held on a $10 million bond.

 Johan Jose Martinez-Rangel, 22, is one of two men charged with capital murder in Jocelyn Nungaray's death.
 The other is Franklin Jose Peña Ramos, 26.